 You know what you need?
 You need a plan!
 Time flies by because you are not intentional with your time on the weekend as you are during your week.
 Whether you don’t do anything or you crammed your whole weekend with all kinds of tasks, doesn’t matter.
 It’s not working and you need to change it up.

 That’s also the advice of time management expert Laura Vanderkam.
-Coming up with a plan makes you be purposeful with your time.
+Coming up with a plan makes you purposeful with your time.
 You schedule some fun or a bit of me-time.
-The best advice Laura came up with is planning something for Sunday evening.
+The best advice Laura came up with is to plan something for Sunday evening.
 You extend your weekend this way and don’t think about needing to go back to work on Monday, already at 2 pm on your Sunday afternoon.

 Creating your ideal weekend

-- Plan for some down-time.
+- Plan for some downtime.
 You need it to recover from the week before and to recharge for the week ahead.
 Maybe you wanna put down your phone for an hour or two, go for a nice walk or read a book.

 - Keep your going-to-bed-time and waking-up-time fairly the same.
 It’s better for your body and mind.

 - Start planning your week on Sunday evening.
-It’s better for your productivity to know already on Monday morning what you need to do than to wanna figure it on the spot.
+It’s better for your productivity to know already on Monday morning what you need to do than to wanna figure it out on the spot.
 But be sure you do something fun on Sunday evening too, remember, to keep that feeling of the weekend.